Zubax/canface_cf2/README.md

 Each Babel can be turned off using the corresponding dip switch.

-For technical characteristics, please refer to `requirements.md`.
+For technical characteristics, please refer to [requirements document](/docs/requirements.md).

 ## Standalone debug tool